hyperledger/indy-hipe/text/error-handling/README.md

 **catalog** (required): a DID reference that provides a way to look up the error code in a catalog.
 The DID resolves to an endpoint that is combined with the DID fragment (e.g. `;spec/error-codes/123` in the above) to define a concrete URL with the error details.
 This is the same technique used for message family specifications.

-**friendly-text-??**: [??: reconcile against general localization HIPE].
+**friendly-text-??**: [TODO: reconcile against general localization HIPE].
 A message in a human language, describing this instance of the problem.
 The `??` is replaced as appropriate with an ISO639 language code (e.g. `en`).
 One problem-report may contain the same message meaning in multiple languages, if desired.
 No friendly text is required, but when a code is defined in a catalog, at least one friendly text should be provided to clarify its meaning publicly.

 **problem-items**: A list of one or more key/value pairs that are parameters about the problem.
 Some examples might be: